ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 ---
 ```

-### Give me output example based on your understandings `:instructExistingFeatureOutputExample`
+### Give me output example based on your understandings `:instructExistingFeatureOutputExample` WIP

 ```text
 Give me an output example based on your understandings, with required inputs and the expected output.